-Most diesel fuels manufactured in the United States, Canada and the European Union have adequate lubricity to ensure proper operation and durability of fuel injection system components.
-However, diesel fuels manufactured in some of the developing areas of the world may lack the necessary lubricity.
+Most diesel fuels manufactured in the United States, Canada, and the European Union have adequate lubricity to ensure proper operation and durability of fuel injection system components.
+However, diesel fuels manufactured in some areas of the world may lack the necessary lubricity.

 IMPORTANT: Make sure the diesel fuel used in your machine demonstrates good lubricity characteristics.
-Refer to "Diesel Fuels" in this section.